dubiacc/docs/en/benedict.md

 "Vademecum" of the errors of Ratzinger-Benedict XVI, extracted from the Osservatore Romano.
-From: "Documentation on the Revolution in the Church" 06/2025
+From: "Documentation on the Revolution in the Church" by Fr.
+Gulio Maria Tam, 06/2025

 # The Errors of Pope Benedict XVI